Consistent Bayesian Spatial Domain Partitioning Using Predictive Spanning Tree Methods: Main result

+The first part of Equation (\ref{EQ:boundary1}) assumes that the areas of sub-domains $\{\mathcal{D}_{l,0}\}_{l=1}^{k_0}$ are of the same order as $k_0 \rightarrow \infty$.
+The second part of (\ref{EQ:boundary1}) assumes a relationship between the area and boundary length of $\mathcal{D}_{l,0}$, which is a standard regularization condition when the domain shape changes with $n$ (see e.g., \cite{Huang17042025}).
+Equation (\ref{EQ:boundary3}) is on the covering number of $\{\partial \mathcal{D}_{l, 0}\}_{l=1}^{k_0}$, which is the same as that in {\cite{willett2005faster,luo2021bast}} under the FDG regime.
+Equation (\ref{EQ:pathdis}) entails that the minimum distance from the path $\mathcal{P} (\tmmathbf{s}, \tmmathbf{s}')$ to the boundary is either at the endpoints, or is larger than some constant.
+This is a mild condition that is satisfied by many common shapes (e.g., finite union of regular polygons and circles), while ruling out sub-domains with arbitrarily thin bottlenecks (e.g., dumbbell shapes).
+In Section \ref{SEC:justificationofpath}, we justify Equation (\ref{EQ:pathdis}) by providing an example of $\mathcal{D}_{l,0}$ that satisfies it.

-Under our model, the domain partition space consists of all partitions induced from the random minimum spanning tree model in Section~\ref{SEC:Model1}, which may not include the true partition.
-There may exist some blocks intersecting with $\mathcal{B}$ and containing misclustered locations, as our model assigns the same cluster membership for locations within the same block.
+Under our model, the domain partition space consists of all partitions induced from the UST model in Section~\ref{SEC:Model1}.
+There may exist some blocks intersecting with boundaries $\{\partial \mathcal{D}_{l, 0}\}_{l=1}^{k_0}$ and containing misclustered locations, as our model assigns the same cluster membership for locations within the same block.
 The following proposition is established under Assumption \ref{AS:lengthofboundary}.

 \begin{proposition} Under Assumption \ref{AS:lengthofboundary}, there exists a contiguous domain partition $\pi^\ast_0 (\mathcal{D}) = \{\mathcal{D}_{1, 0}^{\ast}, \ldots \mathcal{D}_{k_0, 0}^{\ast} \}$ in our partition model space, such that